paviliondev/discourse-ratings/README.md

 # discourse-ratings

 A Discourse plugin that lets you use topics to rate things.
+[Read more about this plugin on Discourse Meta](https://meta.discourse.org/t/topic-star-ratings/39578).

 1. Topics can be designated as 'for rating', by being posted in a category with ratings setting on (see below), or by being given the tag 'rating'.